 Bridgewater College to host International Poetry Festival

-The Bridgewater International Poetry Festival, which premiered at Bridgewater College in 2013, is designed primarily as a performance venue, but will also feature workshops and informal sessions in the college’s Eagle’s Nest for discussion and networking.
-Each registered poet will have 20 minutes to present his or her work to the gathering, which will feature approximately 80 writers from Canada, the Bahamas, Jamaica, Tunisia, Egypt, Israel and Zimbabwe, among others.
-Poets from 19 states are also expected to participate.
+The Bridgewater International Poetry Festival is designed primarily as a performance venue, but will also feature seminars and informal sessions in the college’s Boitnott Room for discussion and networking.
+Each registered poet will have 20 minutes to present his or her work to the gathering, which will feature writers from Egypt, South Africa, India, Japan, France, Zimbabwe, Venezuela, Kuwait and Canada, among others.
+Poets from 15 states, including 21 poets from Virginia, are also expected to participate.

 The command performance, which is free and open to the public, will be at 2 p.m. on Sunday, Jan.
-15, in Cole Hall.
-This performance will feature readings from 12 to 15 selected poets, reprising works representative of the festival.
+18, in Cole Hall.

 Stanley A. Galloway, a professor of English at Bridgewater and internationally recognized poet, has organized the conference as part of his Interterm class.